SCMapsAndMods/general-plugin-template-project/tags/GPTP/release-2.32/readme.txt

 please report them in the GPTP thread: http://www.broodwarai.com/forums/viewtopic.php?f=5&t=923

-== Instructions for Using GPTP with Visual C++ ==
+== Instructions for Using GPTP ==

-1. Create a new Win32 DLL project in Visual C++.
-Create an empty project or delete any headers and/or source files that VC++ generates for you.

-2. Download and copy all of the GPTP files into your project folder.

-3. Import all C++ header and source files (*.h and *.cpp) to your project.
-You don't need to import readme.txt, qdp.def or MakeID.hta; just make sure they are there.

-4. In the left pane, right-click your project name to open the project's Build Options panel (or something similar).

-5. In Compiler Options, enable the "Single-threaded Runtime Library" (/ML) or the "Multi-Threaded Runtime Library" (/MT) option, whichever is available.

-6. In the Linker Options, set the output file to $(ProjectName).qdp and the module definition file to qdp.def.

-7. Note: Unlike GPTP v2.0, you do NOT have to force the compiler to specifically build qdp.cpp.
-Just make sure every CPP file is compiled.

-8. Now for the actual programming:

-  a.
-The core plugin functions (gameOn(), gameEnd(), nextFrame()) can be edited
+1. The core plugin functions (gameOn(), gameEnd(), nextFrame()) can be edited in hooks/game_hooks.cpp.
-     in hooks/game_hooks.cpp.

-  b.
-The hooks/ directory contains many hook functions that control numerous
-     aspects of the StarCraft engine.
+2. The hooks/ directory contains many hook functions that control various aspects of the StarCraft engine.
 These are disabled by default, but you can enable them by adding the hooking code in initialize.h.
 Most of the time, you will only have to interact with these two files.

-  c.
-As before, you can edit the plugin's name and ID in definitions.h.
+3. As before, you can edit the plugin's name and ID in definitions.h.

-  d. configure.h now provides a simple popup when you click "Configure" in
-     FireGraft or MPQDraft.
+4. configure.h now provides a simple popup when you click "Configure" in FireGraft or MPQDraft.

-  e.
-Hooks are organized by category, and each hook is contained in two files,
-     named {hook type}.h and {hook type}.cpp.
+5. Hooks are organized by category, and each hook is contained in two files, named {hook type}.h and {hook type}.cpp.
 If you wish to make your plugin smaller, you can remove the header/source file pair from the project.

 == Changes ==

+v2.32
+ + GPTP now supports Visual C++ out of the box (again).
+Tested with VC++ Express 2005 and the Platform SDK.
+ + Added new hook for controlling which units can fire from inside bunkers.
+ + New API functions: scbw::isAlliedTo(), scbw::isGamePaused().
+ * GPTP now supports StarCraft: Brood War v1.16.1 only.
+ * Bug fixes:
+   * Fixed a bug that caused Ensnared units to attack faster.

 v2.31
  * Fixed a critical bug with doWeaponDamageHook().